thoughtbot/upcase/README.md

         brew install phantomjs

 Also, you may want to use the [spring gem](https://github.com/jonleighton/spring) to speed up the boot time of your specs.
-The rspec binstub has been updated to take advantage of spring if it's found.
+The rspec, rake, and rails binstubs have been updated to take advantage of spring if it's found.

 ### Continuous Integration